alexandrastroiu/TV-Show-CLI-Project/README.md

 ```

 A few valid sort commands are:
-`python project.py --sort order genre`- change order for asc (ascending) or desc (descending)
+`python project.py --sort order genre`
+- change order for asc (ascending) or desc (descending)
 - change genre for a valid genre
 - if genre is not specified, all movies are sorted by default

 The valid genres are:
 * Adventure, History, Thriller
 * Drama, Fantasy, Espionage